 - A. Financial Reports.
 The Non-Federal Entity shall submit an SF-425, Federal Financial Report, into the MEP's Enterprise Information System (MEIS) on a semi-annual basis after the sixth and twelfth month of each operating year.
 Reports will be due within 30 days after the end of each semi-annual reporting period.
-The Non-Federal Entity shall submit a final SF-425 within 90 days after the expiration date of the award. - B. Technical Reports.
+The Non-Federal Entity shall submit a final SF-425 within 90 days after the expiration date of the award via MEIS. - B. Technical Reports.
 The Non-Federal Entity shall submit a Technical Report (completing all required MEIS fields) on a semi-annual basis after the sixth and twelfth month of each operating year.
 Reports are due in MEIS no later than 30 days following the end of each reporting period.
-The Non-Federal Entity shall submit a final Technical/Quarterly report within 90 days after the expiration date of the award.
-Technical/Quarterly Report details are accessible on the MEIS website (https://meis.nist.gov/). - C. Other MEP Reporting.
+The Non-Federal Entity shall submit a final Technical/Quarterly report within 90 days after the expiration date of the award via MEIS.
+Technical/Quarterly Report details are accessible on the MEIS website (https://meis.nist.gov/).

+- C. Operating Outcome Plan.
+Centers must maintain updated operating outcomes on file at NIST.
+The Operating Outcome Plan describes detailed and specific goals and objectives a center plans to accomplish over a multi-year timeframe.
+Operating Outcomes are reviewed during the Center's Annual Review and, if necessary, revised as part of the Center's annual renewal process.
+All changes to the Operating Outcome Plan should be submitted via MEIS for review and approval by NIST MEP. - D. Other MEP Reporting.
 While the Financial and Technical reports are due on a semi-annual basis, the remaining MEP reporting requirements continue to be due on a calendar quarterly basis.
 These additional reporting requirements include: Center information (locations, contacts, staff, board members, partners, etc.), Success stories, and Client and Project information.

-The due dates for semi-annual financial and technical reports set forth in this MEP General Term and Condition apply in lieu of the due dates for semi-annual financial and technical reports referenced in Sections A.01 and B.02 of the Department of Commerce Financial Assistance Standard Terms and Conditions (December 26, 2014).
+The due dates for semi-annual financial and technical reports set forth in this MEP General Term and Condition apply in lieu of the due dates for semi-annual financial and technical reports referenced in Sections A.01 of the Department of Commerce Financial Assistance Standard Terms and Conditions (March 31, 2017).